 It may very well teach you more about how to fall in lust with yourself first as a creature of your own creation.

 And, you know, have lots of lusty time with others on your own terms, with your own style, which is the most satisfying kind one can have.

 Further, you just might attract a lover just as adept at transformation as you.

 Nothing builds confidence more than playing god/goddess/what-have-you and creating yourself in your own image with some bad-ass inspirational material.

 About the Author:

 Naomi Kashinsky is an aspiring writer working on her first (and witchy) graphic novel.
 A synesthete, the steward of the World’s Cutest Dog and one of the World’s Whinest Cats, a bad-ass in the midst of concocting the recipe for her dream life, curator of muses both historical and contemporary, a beauty fetishist, a big fan of oxytocin, and a life-long student of the occult.
-She is the proud momma of a new blog, Cinderella of the Wastelands.
+You can check her out on Facebook.

 Show Comments (3)